 |E3||1055–1075||highly skilled labor|

 This table illustrates how role-complexity ranges for successive layers in a conventionally hierarchical organization might look.
 Notice that the ranges are wider than in the idealized example, and the overlap from layer to layer is significant.
-In flatter organizations, overlap can be even more substantial.
+In flatter organizations, overlap can be even greater.

 |Lectica’s work levels||Lectical range||Role levels|